briantanabe/project-log/projects/Sour Candy.md

 ### Trial 1

 **Research on Gelatin:**
 Gelatin is commercially produced by first soaked pig skin in acid to release collagen [(Fine Cooking)](https://www.finecooking.com/article/the-science-of-gelatin).
 The collagen is then heated to 160-180º F, at which point it melts into gelatin [(Science of Cooking)](https://www.scienceofcooking.com/meat/slow_cooking1.htm#:~:text=160%C2%B0F%2F70%C2%B0,to%20gelatin%20at%20160%2F70.).
-Gelatin is an interesting protein, as it does not readily form bonds with itself, though it will
+Gelatin is an interesting protein, as it does not readily form bonds with itself, though it will unravel at higher temperatures.
+Because
 **Hypothesis:**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2NTA2MTE1MywxNzgwNDEzNDg2LDE1Nz
+eyJoaXN0b3J5IjpbLTE5NjM0NjgyMiwxNzgwNDEzNDg2LDE1Nz
 M1Mjg4MjAsNzE1NTI1NDI4LDc2OTkwNDM2MCwtMTQ4NDA0OTY1
 Nl19
 -->